martincartledge/martins-blog-deprecated-/content/blog/history-repeats-itself/index.md

 ----
 It's Wednesday, January 6th, 2021.

-Donald Trump still thinks the popular vote is merely a fantasy.
+Donald Trump still thinks his loss of the popular vote is merely a fantasy.

 He has done nothing but spread lies and hatred to his supporters.